PowerShellMafia/PowerSploit/README.md

 #### `Invoke-ReverseDnsLookup`

 Scans an IP address range for DNS PTR records.
 This script is useful for performing DNS reconnaissance prior to conducting an authorized penetration test.

-#### `Get-GPPPassword`

-Retrieves the plaintext password for accounts pushed through Group Policy in groups.xml.

 ## Recon\Dictionaries